fbpx

 How to use a snatch block

-• Then disengage the clutch on the winch so that you can pull out the rope/cable from the winch
+• Next, disengage the clutch on the winch and pull out the winch rope/cable until you have reached the stuck vehicle.

 • Now, you have to connect and secure the heavy-duty shackle to the snatch block